MaskRay/ccls/README.md

 After VSCode is running, update the `ServerOptions` `cwd` parameter to point to the absolute path of your build directory.

 You can hit then `F5` to launch the extension locally.
-Make sure to open up settings and look over the configuration options.
-You will probably want to increase the number of indexers that run from 7 to 40 or 50, depending on how many CPU cores you have.
+Consider taking a look at the options cquery makes available in vscode settings.

 If you run into issues, you can view debug output by running the (`F1`) `View: Toggle Output` command and opening the `cquery` output section.